Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/01_Deployment_and_Customization/index.md

 5. Wait for the download to finish (can take a while depending on the bandwidth)
 6. Navigate to the folder containing the downloaded file in the DOS prompt (either your User directory or the Downloads folder)
 7. `Copy` installation command from the Dynatrace Tenant (Step 3)
+7. Make sure, that the command contains parameter `ENABLE_ZREMOTE=true` after the exe!
 8. Make sure that the name of the `exe`-File is correct, before you hit `Enter`
 9. Install with the default settings
 10. Click on `Show Deployment Status` after the Installation has been successful